scalameta/metals/docs/integrations/debug-adapter-protocol.md

 Then we can request the debug adapter URI from the metals server using the [`debug-adapter-start`](https://github.com/scalameta/metals/blob/master/metals/src/main/scala/scala/meta/internal/metals/ServerCommands.scala) command.

+Starting a Debug Adapter Protocol session might take some time, since it needs to set up all the neccesary utilities for debugging.
+Metals also provides a `shellCommand` field, which will be present in the command attached to the run main methods code lenses.
+This field can be used to simply run the process quickly without the debugging capabilities.

+If you can't or won't support DAP, you can use the `runProvider` instead of `debugProvider `option in the initialization options sent from the editor to the Metals server.
+This will make sure that only the `run` code lense show up with the needed `shellCommand` field.

 ### Via explicit main or test commands